webix-hub/docs/data/desktop/unitlist.md

 view:"unitlist",
 uniteBy:function(obj){
     return "<span style='background-color:"+obj.color+";'>"+
     	obj.title.substr(0,1)+"</span>";
 }
 ~~~

-##Working with Unitlist
+##Working with UnitList

 **Working with Unit Values**

-Unitlist API makes it possible to get text values of unit headers (unit values) as well as get data items that comply with this or that unit criterion.
+UnitList API makes it possible to get text values of unit headers (unit values) as well as get data items that comply with this or that unit criterion.

 - **getUnits()** - returns JS array of unit values defined by the **uniteBy** property.
 The values are arranged in the alphabetical order, numbers first;
 - **getUnitList(id)** - returns the ID (or, more often, IDs) of data records united by "unit" criterion.